sematic-ai/sematic/docs/container-images.md

                         the pipeline, using the configured build plugin.
                         Defaults to `False`.
 If not set, the pipeline will be run locally in the current environment.
-  -n, --no_cache        When `--build` is specified, builds the image from
+  -n, --no-cache        When `--build` is specified, builds the image from
                         scratch, ignoring previous versions.
 Defaults to
                         `False`.
   -l, --log-level TEXT  The log level to use for building and launching the